 Overview of greenhouse gases

-The GHG inventory covers the six direct greenhouse gases under the Kyoto Protocol:
+The GHG inventory covers the seven direct greenhouse gases under the Kyoto Protocol:

 - Carbon dioxide (CO2)